-HIIT or High Intensity Interval Training is the latest offering from ParkFitNZ.
+HIIT or High Intensity Interval Training is one of our more popular classes at ParkFitNZ.

 HIIT comes in many forms but in summary:

 What is HIIT?

 - HIIT is a form of cardiovascular training which alternates between short intervals of really high intensity exercise followed by less intense recovery intervals.

 - The goal is to work at >85% of your predicted max heart rate (or 8-9/10 RPE) during the high intensity portion of the session with less intense recovery periods in between (See more below on Heart Rate Zones / RPE Scale)